 So, if a young mother has problems during her pregnancy, in my opinion, she should first check whether she has a child or expects one.
 Changing that concept in mind, becoming aware of it, and gradually consolidating it, is a daily task that needs to be redone every day – as soon as you wake up.
 But, you also get some compensation – a much more pleasant life, for example.

 In our language, we pay little to no attention to the polarity of our words.
 Usually, everyone wants a positive life, positive experiences, and positive relationships with their fellow human beings.
-So, why don´t we also use a positive language.
-No idea, why nobody ever thought of this.
+So, why don´t we use a positive language.
 Food should never be “not bad”, but “good”.
-If we meet a person we do “not want to meet,” then we may prefer to stay “undiscovered or unseen.”
+If we meet a person we “do not want to meet,” then we may prefer to stay “hidden or unseen.”
 At a meeting, we should not “not be late” but simply “be punctual”.
 This list can be extended indefinitely.
 All “negative” expressions have one thing in common: we repeat what is undesirable, rather than expressing what we want to pull into our lives.
-Incidentally, the “not” remains unnoticed by the universe – it serves us to deny a statement, that is still considered positive – so the “bad” becomes a “not good”.
+Incidentally, the “not” remains unnoticed by the universe – it serves us to deny a statement, that is still considered positive – so the “bad” becomes the “not good”.

 For those who speak multiple languages, it may be helpful to extend the thinking into two (or more) languages.
 Thus, the English language harbors some positive affirmations that are negatively draped in German and vice versa.
 The Englishman has a “great day” rather than a day that was “not bad”.
 Of course, it is counterproductive to answer an English conversation in a foreign language; I am talking about thinking only.

 It is said that we also associate another personality with foreign languages.
 For example, since I speak English mostly on vacation and am more relaxed than in my everyday life, my brain connects emotions with language.
 So, one might have a better mood when talking English and an even better one when talking Spanish.
 At least my experience is that way.
 But: I would like to hear about yours.
 Leave me a comment or write me an e-mail.
-I am already look forward to your message!
+I am looking forward to whatever you got to say!